avikkk19/avikkk19/README.md

 # 👋 Hello, I'm Avi

-Aspiring **Junior Full Stack Developer** with a passion for creating efficient, scalable, and user-friendly web applications.
-I enjoy working across the full stack, from designing intuitive front-end interfaces to building robust back-end systems.
+Aspiring **wannabe full stack Developer** with a passion for creating efficient, scalable, and user-friendly web applications.
+I enjoy working across the mern stack, from designing intuitive front-end interfaces to building robust back-end systems.

 🚀 I’m always exploring new technologies and improving my coding skills.
 Here’s a little about me:

 - 🌱 I’m currently honing my skills in **Node.js, React, and MongoDB**.
-- 🔭 I’m working on building full-stack applications and improving database management with **MongoDB**.
+- 🔭 I’m learning on building full-stack applications and improving database management with **MongoDB**.
 - 💬 Ask me about **JavaScript, CSS, Python**, or anything tech-related!
 - 📫 Reach me via [Twitter](https://twitter.com/enzofordddddd) or [LinkedIn](#).